Zakopane is a charming town situated at the foot of the majestic Tatra mountains. One of the most famous tourist destinations in Poland.

 Kazimierz- the district south of the Old Town.
 For many centuries Kazimierz was widely known as the home of the largest Jewish commune in Europe.
 Kazimierz was systematically destroyed during World War II.
 In the communist era, Kazimierz became one of Kraków’s dodgiest districts.
 Rediscovered in the 1990s, thanks to the fall of the communism.
 Kazimierz began its rebound.
 Every corner of Kazimierz is the witness of history.
 Today probably Kraków’s most exciting district.
 The key to the understanding of the popularity that Kazimierz enjoys today is its tolerance: two nations, two great religions existed here for centuries in harmony.

 Oscar Schindler's Enamel Factory- the branch of the Historical Museum of the City of Krakow.
 Factory tells the story of Krakow under German occupation in World War II.
-Is located in the post-industrial district of Krakow- Zabłocie, at the administrative building of the former factory of enameled vessels, known as Oscar Schindler Deutsche Emailwarenfabrik.
+Is located in the post-industrial district of Krakow- Zabłocie, at the administrative building of the former factory of enamelled vessels, known as Oscar Schindler Deutsch Emailwarenfabrik.

 Admission to the exhibition is free on Mondays, however, the number of tickets is limited.